 - Music Education (K-12)

-- Science Education (K-12) (Biological Sciences, Chemistry, Physics, Earth Sciences)
+- Science Education (K-12) (Biological Sciences, Chemistry, Earth Sciences and/or Physics)

 - Social Studies (K-12)